SolaceLabs/solace-integration-guides/docs/_guides/apamajms.md

 ```

 #### Setting up Guaranteed Messaging Endpoints
 This integration guide shows receiving messages within the Apama from a single JMS Queue.
 For illustration purposes, this queue is chosen to be an exclusive queue with a message spool quota of 2GB matching quota associated with the message VPN.
-The queue name chosen is “apama”.
+The queue name chosen is "apama".

 ```
 (config)# message-spool message-vpn apama